brendancapple/MediAppl/readme.md

 ### Future Plans
 Currently, MediAppl can export to JSON or CSV, but not read from them.
 In the future, this will be remedied.
-The list of entries is also unsorted as of now, so sorting for the entry list is planned for future updates.

 Furthermore, the search will be made more sophisticated in the future.
 It currently runs by checking substrings of every element,